Construction Business Environment

 What are you trying to get them to do or obtain from your site?

 What do you need to have on your site to attract prospects to the site in the first place and to come back again?
-Website content and are both vital for market success.
+Website content and design are both vital for market success.

 What services do you need to provide on- or off-line to back up your “promise” to your visitors?